 Where to Find Global Health Opportunities

 The Global Health Initiative initiative and the Office of Global Opportunities website provide information on all OHIO faculty directed study abroad programs and links to information on affiliated third party provider organizations that offer study abroad, exchange, work, internship and service learning experiences.
 Several of these third party programs offer public health, global health and other community health opportunities.
 You can find more information on Non-OHIO programs, volunteer opportunities, internships, independent study, research or OHIO affiliated travel here.
-We recommend that as an OHIO student all education related travel including volunteer opportunities, be registered with the Office of Global Opportunities by completing and submitting a Travel Packet which also registers you for International Health & Evacuation Insurance.
+All OHIO student education related travel including internships, volunteer opportunities, and research must be registered with the Office of Global Opportunities.
+See more information and register here.

 Child Family Health International and International Service Learning offer opportunities with sustained community health programs in several countries.
 These programs offer clinical experiences for the healthcare professions as well as general global health opportunities.